oracle/isv-single-tenant-vcn-isolation/README.md

 `terragrunt` can be used deploy the complete configuration in a single command.  `terraform init` must have been run in each sub confguration first.

+At single `terraform.tfvars` file can be created in the `examples` directory which will be applied to all configs.

 ```
 $ cd examples
 $ (cd peering/network && terraform init)